 1. Activity diagrams

-Activity diagrams are a type of UML behavioral diagram that describes what needs to happen in a system.
-They are particularly useful for communicating process and procedure to stakeholders from both the business and development teams.
+An activity diagram is a type of UML behavioral diagram that describes what needs to happen in a system.
+They are particularly useful for communicating processes and procedures to stakeholders from both the business and development teams.

-A BA might use an activity diagram to map the process of logging in to a website or completing a transaction like withdrawing or depositing money.
+A BA might use a UML diagram tool like Lucidchart to create an activity diagram to map the process of logging in to a website or completing a transaction, like withdrawing or depositing money.